pdgilbert/driver-examples/generic-bare-metal/README.md

 # Additional example programs for several rust drivers

-These examples use ... board.
+These examples build on several board and with various device HALs.
 At the beginning of each example the setup and behavior is described.
 Many of them also use an SSD1306 OLED display.
 You can buy  most of the modules used here on [AliExpress] generally for a very small price.

 For example, to run the veml6070 example: